FAQs

 Is there any after school provision?

-We are trialling after-school club on 3 days of the week.
+We run after-school club on 4 days of the week and are currently trialling a breakfast club on a Tuesday morning.
 We don't have high demand for this, so we are monitoring carefully and we will review each term.

 Funding